olivierpons/interlock-new-challenges/readme.md

 19h24: Step 2 (below) 100% done:

-Not only can I generate a full block...
+Not only can I generate a full template...

 ![Capture of first valid Obj file](img/obj.file.snapshot.2022-03-26-19h22.png)

-...but the full block is also working - in the 3D sense: I can open it under
+...but the full template is also working - in the 3D sense: I can open it under
 Blender:

 ![Capture of first valid Obj file](img/obj.file.snapshot.2022-03-26-19h29.png)